matter-labs/zksync-data-dump/data/README.md

-# ZKsync Dataset
+# ZKsync Data Set

-The ZKsync dataset provides comprehensive data on blocks, transactions, transaction receipts, transaction logs, and L2 to L1 logs from ZKsync blockchain.
+The ZKsync data set provides comprehensive data on blocks, transactions, transaction receipts, transaction logs, and L2 to L1 logs from ZKsync blockchain.
 It spans from February 14th, 2023, to March 24th, 2024, capturing raw ZKsync data.

-This dataset provides a rich source of data for analyzing the ZKsync network and its transaction dynamics.
+This data set provides a rich source of data for analyzing the ZKsync network and its transaction dynamics.

 ## Data Description

-The dataset is stored in Parquet format, organized into multiple subfiles:
+The data set is stored in Parquet format, organized into multiple subfiles:

 - **Blocks:** 298 files
 - **Transactions:** 298 files